Sexual Risk-taking Behaviour and HIV Transmission in Thailand

-The focus of my current research is to try to understand why some largely well-educated Western men appear to be engaging in high-risk, unprotected sexual activity with female sex workers in Thailand.
+The focus of my current research is to try to understand the role of Western male sex tourist sub-culture on high-risk sexual activity with female sex workers in Thailand.
 By gaining a fuller understanding of this behaviour it is hoped that future health promotion interventions may be better targeted towards this liminal but important group of men.
 Two journal articles have so far been published from this work and are available to read in the 'Writing' section of this website.

 Manieri, M., Svensson, H. and Stafstrom, M. (2013).
 Sex tourist risk behaviour - An on-site survey among Swedish men buying sex in Thailand.
 Scandinavian Journal of Public Health.
 41(4): 392-397.